Den-dp/CasesApp/README.md

 CasesApp
 ========

-POC project writed on AngularJS
+POC project written in AngularJS

 Installation and running: